apache/fury-site/docs/blog/blog1_fury_introduction.md

 - AOT Framework for c++/golang/rust to generate code statically.
 - C++/Rust object graph serialization support
 - Golang/Rust/NodeJS row format support
-- ProtoBuffer compatibility support
+- ProtoBuf compatibility support
 - Protocols for features and knowledge graph serialization
 - Continuously improve our serialization infrastructure for any new protocols

 # Join US

-We are committed to building Fury into an open and neutral community project that pursue perfection and innovation, subsequent development and discussion will be in an open source and transparent manner in the community.
-Any form of participation are welcome, including but not limited to question, code contributions, technical discussions, etc. We are looking forward to receiving your ideas and feedback, participating in the construction of the project together, pushing the project forward and creating the more advanced serialization framework.
+We are committed to building Fury into an open and neutral community project that pursues passion and innovation, subsequent development and discussion will be in an open source and transparent manner in the community.
+Any form of participation is welcome, including but not limited to questions, code contributions, technical discussions, etc. We are looking forward to receiving your ideas and feedback, participating in the construction of the project together, pushing the project forward and creating the more advanced serialization framework.

 The GitHub address of the fury repository is: https://github.com/alipay/fury